quiquecmtt/telemetry-action/README.md

 4. After **all** workflow steps complete, the action's `post` hook:
    - Stops the monitoring process
    - Calculates statistics (peak, average)
-   - Generates output (summary table, JSON file)
+   - Generates ASCII charts for visualization
+   - Outputs summary with system info to job summary
-   - Optionally uploads metrics as an artifact
+   - Optionally uploads JSON summary and CSV samples as artifacts

 ## Inputs